Quick summary

 Here’s how you can use the contrast tab:

-1. Scroll to the bottom of the Contrast tab and select a contrast error icon.
+- Scroll to the bottom of the Contrast tab and select a contrast error icon.
 This will populate the foreground and background color fields, tell you the contrast ratio, and whether the combination passes for normal or large text.

-2. Use the sliders to find a new color combination that will pass.
+- Use the sliders to find a new color combination that will pass.
 The Contrast ratio will update in real-time.

-3. Select the color swatch under the hex code fields to open your browser’s color picker.
+- Select the color swatch under the hex code fields to open your browser’s color picker.
 Select any color on the web page to update the hex code.
 You can use this method to manually test colors in gradients or images.

 Check out our video, Find and fix contrast issues with the WAVE extension for a demo.

-Here’s a tip: The best way to make using the extension easier is to become familiar with accessibility topics.
+PRO TIP: The best way to make using the extension easier is to become familiar with accessibility topics.
 You can do this over time with our monthly accessibility focus.

-How to determine your testing sample
+Identify your manual testing sample

-For a manual audit, we suggest at least a four-page sample especially if it’s your first time doing a manual accessibility audit.
+We suggest at least a four-page sample especially if it’s your first time doing a manual accessibility audit.
 Here’s why we suggest four pages:

-• If you pick the right pages and include all accessibility result types, you can often fix up to about 80% of accessibility issues on your website.
+- If you pick the right pages and include all accessibility result types, you can often fix up to about 80% of accessibility issues on your website.

-• Manually testing four pages means you can go through the entire process of getting your sample, testing the pages, and then fixing some issues in as little as an hour.
+- Manually testing four pages means you can go through the entire process of getting your sample, testing the pages, and then fixing some issues in as little as an hour.

 To create your sample, choose at least these four pages:

-1. Homepage
+- Homepage

-2. Prominent content page
+- Prominent content page

-3. Prominent content page
+- Prominent content page

-4. Random page
+- Random page

 It’s important to review each error type because some of the issues are embedded in your website’s template, which means fixing it in the template fixes it on every single page with that template.
 This can get rid of 100s of issues with one fix and is how you can fix more issues with a smaller sample.

 Now that you know how to use the WAVE extension and get your four-page sample, you can use WAVE to start a manual accessibility audit.
-We say “starting a manual audit” because WAVE is an automated testing tool that will help guide you through finding and testing several issues.
-But, a manual audit wouldn’t be complete without keyboard, resizing, and assistive technology (like screen reader) testing.

 To do a manual audit guided by the WAVE extension, follow WebAIM’s Evaluation Guide or watch the video demo below.